CassandraMaldonado/ML-customer-segmentation/README.md

 # ML Customer Segmentation

 This repo applies unsupervised machine learning to identify key customer segments using retail purchase data.
-The goal is to help businesses understand customer behavior and develop **targeted marketing strategies**.
+The goal is to help businesses understand customer behavior and develop targeted marketing strategies.

 ## 📊 What's Inside
 - Data preprocessing and cleaning